bvssvni/blender-rpg/README.md

 TODO:

-1. Create a Magica, Health and Stamina bar.
+1. Create a Magica, ~~Health~~ and Stamina bar.
-2. Make Player loose health when getting close zombies.
+2. ~~Make Player loose health when getting close to zombies.~~
+2.1.
+Make level restart when all health is lost.
 3. Add a way to kill zombies.
 Suggestions:
 3.1.
 Trick them into holes.
 3.2.
 Shoot magic bullets.
 3.3.
 Hit them with a sword.
 4. Add a gate that opens when all enemies are killed.
+4.1.
+Alternative: Load 2nd level.

 ##Zombies